 The Assurance Board is responsible for the dayto-day management of the Assurance practice.
 In their role as day-to-day policymakers, the responsibilities of the members of the Assurance Board include the design, maintenance, and operating effectiveness of the quality and risk management system.
 The Chair of the Assurance Board is the single statutory director of PricewaterhouseCoopers Accountants N.V.
-During 2020-2021, the Assurance Board consisted of Agnes Koops-Aukes (Chair), Michel Adriaansens (up to and including 31 December 2020), Raneesh Jagbandhan (as of 1 January 2021), Joris van Meijel, and Wytse van der Molen.
+During 2021-2022, the Assurance Board consisted of Agnes Koops-Aukes (Chair), Raneesh Jagbandhan, Joris van Meijel, and Wytse van der Molen.
+From 1 July 2022, the Assurance Board consists of Wytse van der Molen (Chair), Raneesh Jagbandhan, Joris van Meijel, Aleid Mulder and Jeroen van Kessel.